-Pulmocare is a high fat, low carbohydrate formula designed to minimise $\mathrm{CO}2$ retention in chronic or acute respiratory insufficiency.
-Pulmocare is the only COPD specific product available in New Zealand.
+Pulmocare is a high fat, low carbohydrate formula designed to minimise CO2 retention in chronic or acute respiratory insufficiency.

-Subsidy for Pulmocare (which contains 1.5kcal/mL in 237mL cans) is available from a relevant specialist for patients who have COPD and have hypercapnia and need the supplement as part of, or as a complete, diet.
+Subsidy for Pulmocare (which contains 1.5 Kcal/mL in 237 mL cans) is available under Special Authority from a specialist or vocationally registered GP for patients who have COPD and have hypercapnia and need the supplement as part of, or as a complete, diet.